OrchardSkills/OrchardSkills.OrchardCore.WindowsOnRaspberryPi/README.md

 ![WoR-083](https://user-images.githubusercontent.com/59172485/103251397-b98c3500-4935-11eb-8cf6-49aaf279c28f.png)

-Extract Install.wim from the sources folder inside your windows 10 on arm iso Windows10.iso > Sources > Install.wim

 Open NTlite Then Load Install.wim
 In NTLite You should see a Presets Tab on the top left , Click on import then load 0.3.0.xml